The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Results

-As described in Section \ref{sec:mismatching_statistics}, the host galaxy matching algorithm in use relies on proximity in projected distance between the SNe Ia and its host galaxy, while excluding any potential hosts with an angular separation greater than $30''$ from the SN from the matching process.
-The authors of \cite{Gupta2016} report a $97 \%$ accuracy for this algorithm, based on tests performed using a simulated catalogue of $\sim 100\,000$ SNe Ia placed onto two different samples of observed galaxies in the redshift range $0.08 < z < 1.4$.
-They also observe that the fraction of mismatched SNe increases with redshift, making the algorithm's accuracy redshift dependent (see \cite{Gupta2016}, top left panel of Fig.\ 9 and left panel of Fig.\ 10).
-Furthermore, most mismatches occur with galaxies at lower redshifts than the true hosts, leading to a skewed $z_{\text{true}} - z_{\text{match}}$ distribution (see \cite{Gupta2016}, right panel of Fig.\ 10).
+As described in Section \ref{sec:mismatching_statistics}, the host galaxy matching algorithm we used relies on proximity in projected distance between the SNe Ia and its host galaxy, while excluding any potential hosts with an angular separation greater than $30''$ from the SN from the matching process. \citet{Gupta2016} reported a $97 \%$ accuracy for this algorithm based on tests performed using a simulated catalogue of $\sim 100\,000$ SNe Ia placed onto two different samples of observed galaxies in the redshift range $0.08 < z < 1.4$.
+They also observed that the fraction of mismatched SNe increased with redshift, which means that the accuracy of the algorithm depends on redshift \citep[see][top left panel of Fig.\ 9 and left panel of Fig.\ 10]{Gupta2016}.
+Furthermore, most mismatches occurred with galaxies at lower redshifts than the true hosts, leading to a skewed $z_{\text{true}} - z_{\text{match}}$ distribution \citep[see][right panel of Fig.\ 10]{Gupta2016}.